What Goes Into an Appraisal?

 Coming Up With The Final Value

-Examining the data from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-Note: While this amount is probably the most accurate indication of what a house is worth, it may not be the price at which the property closes.
-Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from AAAnderson Associates Inc. will help you get the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+Note: While the appraised value is probably the strongest indication of what a house is worth, it may not be the price at which the property closes.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from AAAnderson Associates Inc. will help you get the most fair and balanced property value, so you can make wise real estate decisions.